Ionite/pyschematron/specification_notes.md

 implemented:
 - context
-- flag: warning, error, no flag (interpreted as error)
+- flags: warning, error, no flag (interpreted as error)

 Not implemented:
 - icon